zzybluebell/tp/docs/UserGuide.md

    ❗️ **Warning:**
    * Transaction date and time is automatically assigned by local date and time when a transaction is added, there is no need to manually enter the transaction date or time.
-   * The Credit and the Point will be accumulated based on billing amount.
+   * The Credit and the Point will be accumulated based on bill amount.
    * The maximum amount of transactions is `999999`.
 </div>